Axway/flowmanager/README.md

 ```
 Make sure that the folders created at the previous step correspond with those specified in the docker-compose file.

-Finally please verify that the entry `hostname` under the service `flowcentral` has the same value as the parameters `FC_GENERAL_FQDN` and `FC_GENERAL_HOSTNAME` listed under the `environment` entry and that they correspond to the actual hostname of the machine running the Flow Central services.

 ## Conecting to Api Catalog

 In order to connect to Api Catalog please register the keys generated with the script found in **./scripts** folder or custom ones into Api Catalog and get the Client ID which you must enter into docker-compose under the `FC_APIC_CLIENTID` environment variable.